tyaga001/tyaga001/README.md

 ## 👨‍💻 About Me

-I'm Ankur, a passionate technologist living in Sweden.
-With ~14 years of web experience, I bridge the gap between software engineering, product marketing, growth, community building, and developer education.
+I'm Ankur, a developer based in Sweden with ~15 years of experience.
+I specialize in connecting the dots between engineering, product marketing, growth strategies, community building, and developer education.

 <details>
 <summary>🔍 More about my expertise</summary>